f1nnix/dantetg/README.md

 > ## Please, note
 >
 > * **Mounts:** `/etc` is mounted to volume completely as Docker doesn't support particular file mounts to named volumes.
-> * **Encryption:** by default credentials are sent __unencrypted.__ You can inspect traffic with Wireshark (look for PSH/ACK packages) to find out with data are transmitted.
+> * **Encryption:** by default credentials are sent __unencrypted.__ You can inspect traffic with Wireshark (look for PUSH/ACK packages) to find out which data is transmitted in plain text.
 This is due SOCKS5 is a data transport protocol, not encryption strategy.
 > * **Block all irrelevant ports:** to prevent Dante server recon by third-party bots and researchers, bind all ports except SOCKS5 to static IP/VPN.
 This can prevent server recon or misconfigure flaws.
 > * **No license, no warranty:** it's just a PoC with dozens of omited obvious tips.
 Use it at you own risk.